 BRINGING TOGETHER SCIENCE ENGAGEMENT COMMUNITIES

 After a successful launch in March 2020, where we explored the Science Engagement landscape in Kenya, the Falling Walls Engage Hub Kenya continues to bring together Science Engagement communities from around the world in partnership with Mawazo Institute in Nairobi.
-Kari Mugo, communications consultant at Mawazo Institute is the Manager of the Engage Hub Kenya.
+The Hub is managed by Kari Mugo, communications consultant at Mawazo Institute.

 AFRICA’S RESEARCHERS ON THE FOREFRONT OF CLIMATE CHANGE & ADAPTATION